jupyter-server/enterprise_gateway/docs/source/detailed-overview.md

 Error 500 (`Internal Server Error`).

 Kernel launch timeout expiration is expressed via the environment variable `KERNEL_LAUNCH_TIMEOUT`.
-If this value does not exist, it defaults to the Elyra process environment variable `ELYRA_KERNEL_LAUNCH_TIMEOUT` - which defaults to 30 seconds if unspecified.
+If this value does not exist, it defaults to the Enterprise Gateway process environment variable `EG_KERNEL_LAUNCH_TIMEOUT` - which defaults to 30 seconds if unspecified.
 Since all `KERNEL_` environment variables "flow" from `NB2KG`, the launch timeout can be specified as a client attribute of the Notebook session.

 ### Launchers
-As noted above a kernel is considered started once the launcher has conveyed its connection information back to the Elyra server process.
+As noted above a kernel is considered started once the launcher has conveyed its connection information back to the Enterprise Gateway server process.
 Conveyance of connection information from a remote kernel is the responsibility of the remote kernel _launcher_.

 Launchers provide a means of normalizing behaviors across kernels while avoiding kernel modifications.